Pests in Gardens and Landscapes: Quick Tips

 Peach Leaf Curl

 Foliage and shoots damaged by peach leaf curl.

 Leaf puckering and reddening.

 Peach leaf curl is a fungal disease that affects only peach and nectarine trees.
 Distorted, reddened foliage in the spring is a distinctive symptom.
-Newly emerging leaves and shoots thicken and pucker and later may die and fall off.
-A leaf curl infection that continues untreated for several years will contribute to a tree’s decline.
+New leaves and shoots thicken and pucker and later may die and fall off.
+An infection that continues untreated for several years can lead to a tree’s decline.
 To prevent peach leaf curl, treat peach and nectarine trees with a fungicide every year after leaves fall.
-Treatment in spring after symptoms appear won’t be effective.
-When planting, consider growing peach varieties resistant to the disease.
+Treatment in spring, after symptoms appear, won’t be effective.
+When planting, consider peach varieties resistant to the disease.